gravitational/careers/challenges/ai-ml/challenge-1.md

 Before writing any actual code, we ask that you write a brief design document.
 The design document should cover: design approach, scope, proposed API, security considerations, CLI UX, and implementation details where appropriate.

-Start with a brief doc that covers the edge cases and design approach.
+Include approaches you have evaluated and reasoning for picking the approach you're planning to go with.

-Please submit the design document and all code in a GitHub repository.
-Public or private is your choice.
+Please submit the design document and all code in a private GitHub repository.
 Please submit the design document written in markdown as a Pull Request to allow us to provide you feedback on the proposed design.

 A few notes about the design document:

-* Try to get the design document approved within the first 2-3 days.
+* Try to get the design document approved within the first week.
 This is to ensure you have enough time to work on the implementation.
-* Avoid writing an overly detailed design document.
-Two to three pages is sufficient.
 * Avoid sending us draft design documents.
 It is difficult to evaluate which parts are draft and which parts are complete.
 Instead we encourage asking questions in Slack and sharing a design document that is ready to be reviewed.